shivangjhalani/dbms-queries/README.md

 WHERE (Pno, Hours) IN
 ( SELECT Pno, Hours FROM WORKS_ON
 WHERE Essn = '123456789' );

--- Add data so that any other employee has same workload
 ```

 ### Salary Comparison Queries